Yonaba/30log/README.md

 ##30log global

-Not much.
+Well, not much.
 The relevant file [30logglobal.lua](https://github.com/Yonaba/30log/blob/master/30logglobal.lua) features the same source as the original [30log.lua](https://github.com/Yonaba/30log/blob/master/30log.lua), excepts that it sets a global function named `class`.
 This is convenient for some embed Lua implementations such as [Codea](http://twolivesleft.com/Codea/).

 ##Contributors